BeyondClub/.github/profile/README.md

 We choose Polygon because the Polygon’s features like low fees, high transaction speeds and sustainability commitment are great fit for real-world brands.

 ## Biconomy
-We use Biconomy to enable social login, gasless transaction and fiat on/off-ramp to provide an intuitive and seamless experience for non-crypto users, and applying for Pool Prize.
+We use Biconomy to enable social login, gasless transaction and fiat on/off-ramp to provide an intuitive and seamless experience for non-crypto users, and applying for Batch transaction and Pool Prize.
 Since our target is real-world brands and their customers, it is crutial to abstract crypto related terms on the frontend, and we could achieve it thanks to Biconomy SDK. https://github.com/BeyondClub/frontend/tree/main/context